h-yung/experimental-vis/README.md

 **Foibles to avoid**

 - For whatever reason despite cloning an empty repo, I needed to `git init` again? husky installation was not working otherwise.
-- Someday soon [this 11-year-old warning](https://stackoverflow.com/questions/5834014/lf-will-be-replaced-by-crlf-in-git-what-is-that-and-is-it-important) will hit me.
+- ~~Someday soon [this 11-year-old warning](https://stackoverflow.com/questions/5834014/lf-will-be-replaced-by-crlf-in-git-what-is-that-and-is-it-important) will hit me.~~ Just dos2unix-ing it away...